Who We Are

 A message from the Executive Director:

-“Enabling Seniors, including those with limited mobility, to remain independent in their own homes”
+“Enabling seniors and individuals with disabilities, to remain independent in their homes”.

 This is the simple, yet very important mission of Interfaith Caregivers of Ozaukee County.
 Interfaith Ozaukee would not be able to accomplish this mission if it were not for our many generous community volunteers who give freely of their time to assist our seniors in need.